 - Jenna Busch of Joblo.com came under fire after giving a 6/10 review for the Watchmen movie.
 Some pointing out that, as a woman, of course she wouldn't connect to the movie the way that "normal" fans did.

-- Roger Ebert has received some criticism for his questionably good reviews of movies others have perceived as bad — Gigli being perhaps the best example — but the biggest source of criticism came from his review of Transformers: Revenge of The Fallen, where not only did he pronounce it as a bad film, but he suggested that those who thought it was a good one were not "sufficiently evolved" in their cinematic tastes.
+- Received some criticism for his questionably good reviews of movies others have perceived as bad — Speed 2: Cruise Control being perhaps the best example — but the biggest source of criticism came from his review of Transformers: Revenge of The Fallen, where not only did he pronounce it as a bad film, but he suggested that those who thought it was a good one were not "sufficiently evolved" in their cinematic tastes.

 - And people exploded at him after his one-star review of Kick-Ass.